-Physicochemical testing is an integral requirement of product registration for agrochemicals.
+Physicochemical testing is an integral requirement of product registration for biocides.
 Charles River has vast experience conducting various physicochemical testing packages (or stand-alone tests) to assess the environmental impact and safety of an active ingredient and its formulated products.
 We offer a full range of physicochemical testing to meet all regulatory requirements, such as OECD, CIPAC, OPPTS and OJEC.
 These include, but are not limited to;

 Our Product Chemistry group offers all the characterization and physicochemical studies (active ingredients and formulated products) necessary to support registration worldwide.